The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Right after pouring the brittle out onto the buttered cookie sheet, sprinkle it with some crumbled bacon.
 This sweet and salty combination takes on a new level of irresistible!

-- Make cinnamon brittle by adding 1 teaspoon of cinnamon the same time you add in the baking soda.
+- Make cinnamon brittle by adding one teaspoon of cinnamon the same time you add in the baking soda.

 - Crush up the brittle nice and fine and cover freshly dipped caramel apples with it.